 EN

 Shahmiri works primarily with gouache for his small-scale works on paper and employs traditional oil techniques for his large-format paintings.
 These are executed on linen canvases manufactured in France and stretched on FSC-certified wooden frames.
-His colours are assembled in France, and he uses mineral spirits as solvents.
-The painter’s studio operates mainly on a self-sustaining photovoltaic energy system, and its roof is linked to a 32-cubic-metre water collector, utilised during periods of drought.
+His colours are assembled in France, and he uses vegetal or mineral spirits as solvents.
+The painter’s studio operates mainly on a self-sustaining photovoltaic energy system, and its roof is linked to a 32-cubic-metre water collector utilized during periods of drought.

 Born in Tehran, Iran, Eliot Shahmiri lives and works between Paris and Saint-Maixent-l’École, France.
-His early exhibitions took place at the Consulat Voltaire in Paris, with a presentation curated by Anne Bourrassé in late 2022, followed by a solo presentation at the Académie du Climat in 2023 as part of the Anticipation festival, curated by Togæther.
+His early exhibitions took place at the Consulat Voltaire in Paris, with a presentation curated by Anne Bourrassé in late 2022, followed by a solo exhibition at the Académie du Climat in 2023 as part of the Anticipation festival.

-Shahmiri pursued studies in fine arts, typography, graphic design, and art direction at the Atelier de Sèvres and at ENSAAMA Olivier de Serres in Paris.
-Throughout this period, he was awarded a study grant for excellence and merit from the Fondation Odon Vallet.
+Against this backdrop, after graduating, Shahmiri pursued studies in fine arts, typography, graphic design, and art direction at the Atelier de Sèvres and ENSAAMA Olivier de Serres in Paris, where he was awarded a study grant for excellence and merit from the Fondation Odon Vallet.

-In 2009, he began working at the internationally recognised design studio H5, prior to its Academy Award recognition.
-There, he collaborated on projects for luxury brands such as Hermès, cultural institutions including the RMN–Grand Palais and the Centre Pompidou, art, fashion, and design publications such as Please and Intramuros, as well as artists within the music industry.
+In 2009, he began working at the internationally recognized design studio H5, prior to its Academy Award recognition.
+There, he collaborated on projects for luxury brands such as Hermès, cultural institutions including the RMN–Grand Palais and the Centre Pompidou, and art, fashion, and design publications such as Please and Intramuros, as well as artists within the music industry.
 In 2013, Shahmiri founded Policestudio, which he directed for over a decade.
-Through this platform, he led a multidisciplinary team and developed projects internationally for a wide range of clients, including brands, agencies, and artists, among them Air, Audi, Daft Punk, Hennessy, Grupo Habita, Hermès, Hervet Manufacturier, Louis Vuitton, LVMH, the high-end watchmaker Richard Mille, the music label Record Makers, the fine jewellery house Van Cleef & Arpels, etc.
+Through this platform, he led a multidisciplinary team and developed international projects for a wide range of clients, including Air, Audi, Daft Punk, Hennessy, Grupo Habita, Hervet Manufacturier, Louis Vuitton, LVMH, the high-end watchmaker Richard Mille, the music label Record Makers, and the fine jewelry house Van Cleef & Arpels, among others.

 FR